Maximkooo/Maximkooo/README.md

 ### About Me:

-I am a Frontend Developer.
+I am a Web Developer.
 I am inspired by challenging projects and collaborative teamwork where I can bring my input and realize creative ideas.
 My main goal is to create outstanding web projects that are not only functional but also visually appealing.
 I am committed to continuous self-improvement and learning, always striving to stay up to date with the latest technology trends and best practices in web development.
 Besides work, I am passionate about traveling, cars, fishing and playing guitar.
 I believe that my passion and commitment to excellence contribute to the success of the web space.

 <p align="center">
  <img width="600" src="assets/github-snake.svg" alt="snake"/>